Diving bell: Clump weight

-Deployment usually starts by lowering the clump weight, which is a large ballast weight suspended from a cable which runs down from one side of the gantry, through a pair of sheaves on the sides of the weight, and up the other side back to the gantry, where it is fastened.
+Deployment of a diving bell usually starts by lowering the clump weight, which is a large ballast weight suspended in the bight of a cable which runs from a winch, over a sheave on one side of the gantry, down to the weight, round a pair of sheaves on the sides of the weight, and back up to the other side of the gantry, where it is fastened.
 The weight hangs freely between the two parts of the cable, and due to its weight, hangs horizontally and keeps the cable under tension.
-The bell hangs between the parts of the cable, and has a fairlead on each side which slides along the cable as it is lowered or lifted.
-Deployment of the bell is by a cable attached to the top.
+The bell hangs between the parts of the clump weight cable, and has a fairlead on each side which slides along the cable as it is lowered or lifted.
+Deployment of the bell is by a separate cable attached to the top, which runs over a sheave in the middle of the gantry.
 As the bell is lowered, the fairleads prevent it from rotating on the deployment cable, which would put twist into the umbilical and risk loops or snagging.
 The clump weight cables therefore act as guidelines or rails along which the bell is lowered to the workplace, and raised back to the platform.
 If the lifting winch or cable fails, and the bell ballast is released, a positively buoyant bell can float up and the cables will guide it to the surface to a position where it can be recovered relatively easily.
 The clump weight cable can also be used as an emergency recovery system, in which case both bell and weight are lifted together.
 An alternative system for preventing rotation on the lifting cable is the use of a cross-haul system, which may also be used as a means of adjusting the lateral position of the bell at working depth, and as an emergency recovery system.

+Bell stage

+A bell stage is an open framework below the bell which prevents the bell lower lock from getting too close to the clump weight or seabed, ensuring that there is space for the divers to safely exit and enter the bell.
+This can be deployed either as part of the bell, or as part of the clump weight.
+The bell stage may be fitted with baskets for carrying tools and equipment.